LiBuchauer/cellanneal/README.md

 #### 2c.
 Testing your installation

-The repository contains example data from a publication on liver cancer microenvironments at `examples/example_data/`.
+The repository contains example data from a publication on liver cancer microenvironments ([Massalha et al., 2020](https://doi.org/10.15252/msb.20209682)) at `examples/example_data/`.
 Use this data to test your installation as described below to produce a set of outputs, consisting of tabular data and figures, as shown in `examples/example_output/`.

 #### python package
 Run the quick start jupyter notebook at `examples/cellanneal_quickstart.ipynb` or copy the code from the [web rendering of the notebook](https://github.com/LiBuchauer/cellanneal/blob/master/examples/cellanneal_quickstart.ipynb) into your python console and execute it there.